HAECHI-LABS/vvisp-sample/vvisp.md

 `vvisp console` uses contractApis to interact with smart contracts.

-If smart contracts written in `service.vvisp.json` does not exists in `contractApis/` , `vvisp console` will crash.
+If smart contracts written in `service.vvisp.json` does not exists in `contractApis/` , `vvisp console` will throw error.

 ### console

-now it's time for `vvisp console`
+Now it's time for `vvisp console`

 ```shell
 vvisp-sample git/master